jesper-olsen/lunar_lander/README.md

 # Lunar Lander: Manual & Evolutionary Autopilot

-A Rust-based simulation of the classic text-based Lunar Lander game.
-Originally written by Jim Storer in 1969 and popularized by David Ahl's *BASIC Computer Games* (1978) [1], this project rewrites the classic concept with a decoupled physics engine to support AI training.
+A Rust-based Lunar Lander game based on the 1970s classic text game [rocket](rocket.bas).
+Originally written by Jim Storer in 1969 and later popularized by David Ahl's *BASIC Computer Games* (1978) [1], this project rewrites the game with a decoupled physics engine to support AI training.

 It features both a playable interactive terminal game and an automated genetic algorithm.

-While the mathematical theory for genetic algorithms existed in the 1970s [2], running this autopilot on a 1978 microcomputer with 4KB of RAM and a 1MHz CPU would have caused an instant out-of-memory error.
-Today, Rust evolves the perfect landing sequence in a fraction of a second.
+While the mathematical theory for genetic algorithms did exist in the 1970s [2], it was not part of the original Lunar Lander concept.
+It would have taken days to run on a maxed out Apple II with 48KB and caused out-of-memory error on smaller 4KB systems.
+Today, however, a perfect landing sequence can be evolved in a fraction of a second on a modern Macbook.

 ## Features

 * **Classic Interactive Gameplay:** Take manual control of the Apollo descent engine 1000 feet above the lunar surface.
 Balance your fuel and velocity to avoid a catastrophic crash.
 * **Evolutionary Autopilot:** Watch a genetic algorithm train a population of flight plans.
-It scores trajectories based on impact velocity and fuel conservation, mutating the best survivors over generations until it discovers the mathematically perfect landing sequence.
+It scores trajectories based on impact velocity and fuel conservation, mutating the best survivors over generations until it discovers a perfect landing sequence.
 * **Decoupled Physics Engine:** Core mechanics (gravity, thrust, fuel consumption, and fractional-second touchdown calculations) are isolated in a reusable library.

 ## Prequisites